 Beautiful Fairfield is a friendly competition among those who recently have undertaken (or will be starting) an interior/exterior improvement project, a significant exterior landscaping project (completed since January 1, 2014), or a "green" project.

 Your investment could pay an immediate dividend in the form of a $500 or $250 for runners-up.
 Go ahead, fill out the registration form, include one "before" and one "after" picture, and enter today.

 The 2015 Home Improvement Expo was held April 11 at the Community Arts Center with close to 60 vendors proudly displaying their services to Fairfield residents.
 This annual Expo is an event hosted by the City of Fairfield intended to give residents an opportunity to talk to a host of architects, heating contractors, suppliers, manufacturers, roofers, fencing and door contractors, financial institutions and more.
 In addition, City departments were present to answer questions.
 Click here for pictures from the event.

 The preservation of property values is important to homeowners and the City.
 NEAT is a proactive neighborhood enhancement program that targets private and public property concerns such as property maintenance, brush and limb collection, storm and sewer maintenance, and crime prevention efforts.
-The second mailing of the 2015 season has been sent to 367 residents residing in the area defined by the attached map.
+The third mailing of the 2015 season has been sent to 181 residents residing in the area defined by the attached map.
 Each letter includes a survey requesting feedback on common issues affecting residents.
 The program is comprised of representatives from Building and Zoning, Public Works and the Police Department working together to make neighborhoods more viable.